WeAreInSpark/key-rotation-bot/docs/Getting-Started.md

 The Key Rotation Bot uses a managed identity to access the Azure AD Graph API.
 The managed identity needs to be assigned the `Application.ReadWrite.OwnedBy` role on the Azure AD Graph API.

-As a prerequisiste for the script, [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli#install-or-update) must be installed.
+As a prerequisite for the script, [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli#install-or-update) must be installed.

 ``` cmd
 winget install -e --id Microsoft.AzureCLI